Safety in Practice - Avionics Systems

 Modern aircraft systems

 According to some startling statistics presented to an International Civil Aviation Organization (ICAO) conference, an Airbus A380-800 airframe contains more than 100,000 electrical wires.
-These weigh 5,700 kilogrammes and would stretch 470 kilometres if laid end-to-end; the substantial quantity of fixings required to mount these wiring harnesses to the aircraft structure adds even more weight.
+These weigh 5,700 kilograms and would stretch 470 kilometers if laid end-to-end; the substantial quantity of fixings required to mount these wiring harnesses to the aircraft structure adds even more weight.

-In the above study, carried out in 2012, around 30 per cent of electrical cabling was a candidate for wireless substitution.
-The attraction is clear: reducing wiring looms to 70 percent of their previous bulk and weight delivers increased fuel economy and better aircraft performance.
+In the above study, carried out in 2012, around 30 percent of electrical cabling was a candidate for wireless substitution.
+The attraction is definite: reducing wiring looms to 70 percent of their previous bulk and weight delivers increased fuel economy and better aircraft performance.

 Additionally, the new technology offers extra flexibility and reconfigurability.
-WAIC not only improves reliability and mitigates common mode failures through redundant radio links and route segregation, but also enables the reliable monitoring of moving and rotating parts such as landing gear position, tyre pressures and brake temperatures.
-Pilots can see all this data on flight deck instruments, in real time.
+WAIC not only improves reliability and mitigates common mode failures through redundant radio links and route segregation, but also enables the reliable monitoring of moving and rotating parts such as landing gear position, tire pressures, and brake temperatures.
+Pilots can see all this data on the flight deck instruments, in real time.

 On a less positive note, however, security specialists have observed weaknesses and new challenges surrounding the introduction of these wireless avionics controls.

 Various types of threat exist, including hacking or other interference as detailed below and which might: